 2. Separate Cash Management Duties

-It’s never a good idea to have one single person handling all of your cash management activities among a few trusted employees.
+It’s a good idea to divide cash management activities among a few trusted employees.
 These activities include collecting cash, recording receipts, and reviewing transactions.
 Giving one person all of the control can increase your risk of error.
-Separating the duties at each stage is critical to increasing accountability, ensuring that mistakes don’t slip through the cracks, and reducing the risk of theft.
+Separating the duties at each stage is critical to increasing accountability, ensuring that mistakes don’t slip through the cracks.

 If at all possible, have your servers take the orders, the cashiers collect the payments, the shift manager prepare deposits, and the bookkeeper reconcile the transactions.

-3. Assign One Cashier to One Cash Drawer
+3. Assign One Employee to One Cash Drawer

 It’s quite common in the restaurant industry for waiters and cashiers to share cash drawers.
 They close each other’s tables when the assigned waiter is on break or has left for the evening.
 However convenient this may be, it negatively affects accountability.
 It’s best practice for each employee to be responsible for their own float and register.